 The word pragnanz is a German term meaning “good figure.”
 The law of Pragnanz is also referred to as the law of good figure or the law of simplicity.
 This principle states that humans naturally perceive objects in the simplest form.

 The Olympic logo has five circles.
 We tend to see this logo straightforwardly; 5 circles are juxtaposing to each other, rather than, an assortment of curves, shapes, colors, and lines.

 The human eye can differentiate an object from the surrounding.
 We perceive certain objects as being in the foreground and other objects as being in the background.
 Let’s check its examples.

 In the given above logo for, “Hope for African Children Initiative,” the logo simultaneously depicts the map of Africa and the waning silhouettes of an adult and a child.

 10. Face and Vases illustration

-In this image, we see faces and vases which depends on what we see.
-If we see the white as the figure, then we perceive the vase and vice-versa.
+In this image, we see faces and vases, which depends on our way of perception.
+If we see the white as the figure, then we perceive men and vice-versa.